ammaramin17/ConsoleShooterGame/README.md

 Avoid cars by moving left or right.

 Press 'a' to move left

 Press 'd' to move right

-Press 'escape' to exit"
+Press 'escape' to exit

 To finish this game, your score must reach 200

-WARNING: If you quit the game improperly, your High Score will not be saved
+**WARNING: If you quit the game improperly, your High Score will not be saved**